 With over a decade at the helm of the Barry University men’s soccer program, Steve McCrath is one of the top coaches in collegiate soccer.
-In 14 seasons with the Bucs, McCrath has compiled an impressive 169-67-25 record to make him the winingest coach in Barry history and the second winninigest active coach in the Sunshine State Conference with a .695 percentage.
+Entering his 16th season with the Buccaneers, McCrath has compiled an impressive 183-85-29 record to make him the winingest coach in Barry history and the third winninigest active coach in the Sunshine State Conference with a .666 percentage.
+McCrath has been named Sunshine State Conference Coach of the Year four times during his tenure with the Buccaneers in 1998, 2000, 2002, and his latest coming in 2010.
+He's also been named South Region Coach of the Year, coming in back-to-back seasons during the 1999 and 2000 campaigns.

-With eight appearances in the NCAA Tournament including four in a row, the Bucs are no strangers on the NSCAA national poll.
-Since 1992, Barry has ranked in the Top 20 13 times, including a 13th place finish in 2011.
+With eight appearances in the NCAA Tournament including three straight from 2009-‘11, the Bucs are no strangers on the NSCAA national poll.
+Since 1992, Barry has ranked in the Top 20 13 times.
 Since his first season in 1998, McCrath has led his team to eight NCAA Tournament appearances.
 In 1999 and 2000, the Bucs were selected to host the NCAA National Finals and finished runner-up to Cal State- Dominguez Hills in 2000 after a four overtime loss.

 The Bucs posted undefeated seasons at Buccaneer Field in 2001, 2003 and 2011, winning 11 matches at home in 2003 to establish the school record.
 Overall in the friendly confines, McCrath has a 71-18-7 mark for a .776 winning percentage.

-Several McCrath disciples have gone on to play professionally, including Marcina, Andy Hylton, Greg Jehs, Marco Velez and Jacobi Goodfellow, and Mark Anderson.
+Several McCrath disciples have gone on to play professionally, including Marco Velez, Marcina, Mark Anderson, Jacobi Goodfellow, Andy Hylton, Greg Jehs, Devala Gorrick, Alonso Alamo, Andres Perez, Alex Chorinos and Jon Samford.

 McCrath came to Barry from Seattle Pacific University, where he served as an assistant to his father, Cliff McCrath, from 1995-97.
 The elder McCrath is the winningest coach in NCAA Division II men’s soccer history with 597 victories, and guided the Falcons to five NCAA Division II titles.